hemants1703/login-form-basic-web-app/README.md

 # login-form-basic-web-app
-A Basic Web Application that displays your form input data rendered on the website
+A Basic Web Application that displays your form input data rendered on the website and in the terminal as JSON

 # To run the app
 1. First open terminal at the directory and run the code ```npm i```